Most searched resources

 Close enough to the hustle and retail appeal of the Tulsa metro, but far enough to enjoy the security of a tight-knit community.

-Morning coffees downtown, Friday Night Football under the lights, and nightly sunsets so picturesque, it must be God that handpaints them every evening.
+Morning coffees downtown, Friday Night Football under the lights, and nightly sunsets so picturesque, it must be hand painted every evening.